Business in China

-Students are required to participate fully in pre-departure meetings and coursework, as well as all scheduled activities in China.
-All students will prepare a written report summarizing their learning in relation to a specific topic of their choice, as well as maintaining a personal journal/blog during the program.
+Students are required to participate fully in all pre-departure meetings and coursework, as well as all scheduled activities in China.
+All students will prepare a pre-trip China background paper, a post-trip research paper focusing on a specific China business topic of their choice due at the end of the Summer term, as well as maintaining a personal journal/blog during the program.
 Please read the course requirements detailed in this document.

 Undergraduates Business students: